GUIDELINE for Francisella tularensis infection

 Recommendations to avoid zoonotic transmission from cats

-The risk of acquiring the infection from cats is low, but certainly not negligible for owners of outdoor cats, veterinarians and technicians in endemic areas (Liles and Burger, 1993).
+The risk of acquiring infection from cats is low, but certainly not negligible for owners of outdoor cats, veterinarians and technicians/nurses in endemic areas (Liles and Burger, 1993).

 Regular external parasiticidal treatment to prevent tick infestations is recommended for outdoor cats.
-When handling animals with suppurative or draining skin or lymph node lesions in endemic areas, gloves and goggles should be worn.
-Similarly, also when examining the oral mucosa of any suspected cat.
-Handling diagnostic samples by laboratory staff should follow biosafety procedures (Greene, 2012).
+When handling animals with suppurative or draining skin or lymph node lesions in endemic areas, gloves, gown, a mask and goggles should be worn.
+This also applies when examining the oral mucosa of any suspected cat.
+Cat bites are of concern in endemic areas, particularly in the case of cats with outdoor access.
+Handling diagnostic samples by laboratory staff should follow biosafety procedures (Sykes et al., 2023).

 Acknowledgement